-Notes: Proposed Accessory Dwelling Units (ADUs) do not require any additional vehicular parking spaces or bicycle parking spaces.
-New developments shall comply with CALGreen Code for electric vehicle parking space requirements.
-Parking spaces designated for electric vehicles shall be designed and constructed in compliance with the California Green Building Standards Code (CALGreen Code) as specified in §15.22.

-- C. Parking Design and Development Standards. - Parking in the CMU zoning district shall comply with design and development standards in accordance with § 17.52.090 (See Figure 17.XX.XX). - b.
-For projects with multiple land uses (for example, within vertical mixed-use development combining retail and residential), the parking requirements for each land use are applicable and will be added together to determine the total parking requirements for the project. - c.
-Driveways shall not be located on frontages less than 200 feet where there is access from a secondary street or alley.
-If access from side streets or alleys is not possible due to lot location and/or configuration, vehicular access shall be constructed to minimize the disruption of the pedestrian right-of-way along, with written approval by the Director.
-Access to parking shall be located behind the building, internal to the block, or below grade and provided from side streets or alleys. - d.
+- a.
 If new surface parking spaces are proposed, compliance with the following standards is required: - i.
-Behind Buildings: Parking spaces are to be placed behind the buildings. - ii.
-To the Side of Buildings: If parking cannot be placed behind the building, it may be located to the side, as long as it is set back from the front property line at least 10 feet. - iii.
-If multiple buildings are proposed or if multiple buildings would exist on-site after a proposed development, proposed surface parking spaces are not required to be behind or to the side of all buildings, but shall be placed behind or to the side of the primary building or buildings on the property frontage, such as within an interior court area surrounded by, or partially surrounded by buildings. - iv.
-No New Surface Parking on Property Frontage: Any proposed surface parking spaces shall not be located directly in front of the primary building or buildings on the property frontage, an area that is reserved for pedestrian access, landscaping, outdoor seating, and aesthetic features. - D. Shared Parking and Parking Reductions.
-Eligible mixed-use projects in the CMU zoning district may also request a reduction in the minimum number of parking spaces required in accordance with § 17.52.060 Reductions in Parking.
+Electric Vehicles: New developments shall comply with CALGreen Code for electric vehicle parking space requirements.
+Parking spaces designated for electric vehicles shall be designed and constructed in compliance with the California Green Building Standards Code (CALGreen Code) as specified in §15.22. - ii.
+Behind Buildings: Parking spaces are to be placed behind the buildings. - iii.
+To the Side of Buildings: If parking cannot be placed behind the building, it may be located to the side, as long as it is set back from the front property line by at least 10 feet. - iv.
+If multiple buildings are proposed or if multiple buildings would exist on-site after a proposed development, proposed surface parking spaces are not required to be behind or to the side of all buildings, but shall be placed behind or to the side of the primary building or buildings on the property frontage, such as within an interior court area surrounded by, or partially surrounded by buildings. - v.
+No New Surface Parking on Property Frontage: Any proposed surface parking spaces shall not be located directly in front of the primary building or buildings on the property frontage, an area that is reserved for pedestrian access, landscaping, outdoor seating, and aesthetic features.